FahimJadid/Numnum-react-refresher/09 - Episode Nine/Readme.md

     - Maintainability: Ease of locating and fixing errors, bugs, and other issues.
     - Reusability: The ability to reuse components in other systems.

+- # Q: What is Lazy Loading?

+  - Ans: Lazy loading is a design pattern commonly used in computer programming to defer initialization of an object until the point at which it is needed.
+It can contribute to efficiency in the program's operation if properly and appropriately used.
+The opposite of lazy loading is eager loading.
+In react we can use lazy loading to load the chunks only when they are needed.
+This improves the performance of our application.

+- # Q: What is Suspense in react?
+  - Ans: Suspense is a component that lets you “wait” for some code to load and declaratively specify a loading state (like a spinner) while we’re waiting.
+Suspense is a new feature in React 16.6.
+It is used to load asynchronous data in React.
+Suspense lets your components “wait” for something before they can render.
+Today, Suspense only supports one use case: loading components dynamically with dynamic import().
+In the future, it will support other use cases like data fetching.

 ## Optimizations & Cleaning Up & Custom Hooks & Single responsibility principle and Modularity:

 # Custom Hooks: